 Install the Modus CLI

 The Modus CLI provides a set of commands to help you create, build, and run your Modus apps.
-You can install the CLI using cURL or npm.
+Install the CLI using npm.

 npm install -g @hypermode/modus-cli